How to Find a Nursing Job in Dubai

 Salary for Nursing Jobs in Dubai

-The average annual starting salary for a newly qualified nursing job in Dubai is currently estimated to be AED 100,000 which equates to £18,000.
 The starting salary for a nursing job in Dubai will vary depending on factors such as qualifications, the job position, and whether a hospital is publicly or privately funded.

 An added benefit is that income in Dubai is tax-free.
 Many nursing positions also include benefits such as paid annual leave of up to 40 days for full-time staff, health insurance, accommodation allowance and travel expenses although these are dependent on the specific job.